colettesnow/dotfiles/README.md

 ## Credits
 * [@elliottminns](https://github.com/elliottminns) of Dreams of Autonomy for the zen oh my posh theme.
+* DHH of [Omakub](https://github.com/basecamp/omakub) for the Tokyo Night theme configs for Zellij

 ## License
 Do as you wish.